-What does not being relational means in your relationship with yourself and others?
+What does not being relational mean in your relationship with yourself and others?

 What being stuck in a non-relational relationship may look like with a partner or family member.